Essential QuestionWhat is the contribution of the labour movement in achieving many social programs, policies, and laws in Canada?

 - Who continues to benefit from this change?

 - How would Canada be different if this had not been achieved?

-- Reflection: How have unions and the labour movement contributed to social justice in Canada?
+- Reflection: What is the contribution of Canadian unions to social justice in Canada?

 - Explain that Canadians celebrate Labour Day on the first Monday in September.
 For many it feels like the last day of summer because school usually begins the next day.
 But why do we celebrate Labour Day?
 What is it about and why did it begin?